himanshurawlani/practical_intro_to_tf2/README.md

 # Practical Introduction to TensorFlow 2.0
-This introduces the new Tensorflow 2.0 in a practical way by building an image classifier which classifies 5 classes of flowers.
+This repository introduces the new Tensorflow 2.0 in a practical way by building an image classifier which classifies 5 classes of flowers.
 It covers the following:
 1. Downloading and preprocessing data using TensorFlow Datasets
 * Checking out available datasets and their features
 * Downloading the dataset (tfds.load()))